andy013/votehud_custom_font/README.md

 If you have a custom HUD installed there are a few more steps you need to do to complete the installation:

-1. Go your custom HUDs resource folder.
+1. Go to your custom HUDs resource folder.
 It should be something like:

 	`C:\Program Files (x86)\Steam\steamapps\common\Team Fortress 2\tf\custom\<CUSTOM HUD NAME>\resource`